MaxTelford/MonoDeutData/README.md

 Scripts
 -------
 ​
-For the comparison of likelihoods from three alternative tree hypotheses we used the following scrips.
-For usage see in the scripts.
+For the comparison of likelihoods from three alternative tree hypotheses we used the following scripts.
+For usage read the scripts.
 ​
  * `likelihood_transform.py` - was used to transform likelihood values.
  * `plot_triangles.R` - was used to plot the transformed likelihoods.
 CSV inputs used are provided in the supplementary material.